Applying to AE

 The Department of Aerospace Engineering requires a GPA of 3.00 on a 4.00 scale (A=4) for previous B.S. degree and graduate work.
 However, having a GPA higher than the minimum is no guarantee of admission.
 Also applicants having an MS degree generally must meet a higher standard.

-Applicants must have a B.S. degree in aerospace engineering or a closely related field form an accredited college in the United States or an approved institution of higher learning abroad in order to be eligible to apply.
+Applicants must have a B.S. degree in aerospace engineering or a closely related field such as mechanical or civil engineering from an accredited college in the United States or an approved institution of higher learning abroad in order to be eligible to apply.

-The department does admit students whose backgrounds are not in aerospace engineering.
-However, it is usually necessary for those students to take undergraduate-level courses in their area of interest not-for-credit in order to meet the graduate courses prerequisites.
+The department rarely admits students whose backgrounds are not in aerospace engineering.
+However, when such students are admitted it is usually necessary for those students to take undergraduate-level courses in their area of interest not-for-credit in order to meet the graduate courses prerequisites.
 Students whose backgrounds are not in aerospace engineering should look at the undergraduate program, suggested graduate program tracts and the course catalog for information about what coursework is required to prepare for the graduate program.

 The department does not have a minimum score requirement for the GRE but a quantitative score in the 80th percentile is recommended.

 Scores on the Graduate Record Examination, General Test, are required of all applicants to the Department of Aerospace Engineering.
 Score reports must be coded to reach our program directly from ETS.
 The code for the University of Illinois at Urbana-Champaign is 1836.
 The code for the Department of Aerospace Engineering is 1601.
 Scores from ETS are entered into one university database so there is no need to resubmit scores if you apply to more than one department.